chbeu/chbeu.github.io/content/service/conf_orga.md

 weight: 15

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: Conference Organization #PC Co-Chair #'Service to the Community'
+title: Conference Organization #'Service to the Community'
 #subtitle: PC Co-Chair

 date_format: Jan 2006